KtianG/pygame-boids-simulation/README.md

 - Simulates flocking behavior of boids with separation, alignment, and cohesion rules.
 - Two flocks of boids with different colors and sizes.
-- Interactive controls to pause and play the simulation.
 - Dynamic visualization using Pygame.